cyclr/docs/pages/v2/05-application-connectors/authentication/ms-teams.md

 - Teamwork.Migrate.All
 - User.Read.All

-To setup permissions for all methods for delegated permissions, use the following permissions:
+To set up permissions for all methods for delegated permissions, use the following permissions:

 - ChannelMember.Read.All
 - ChannelMessage.Read.All